BlakeFreer/LED-Communication/README.md

 ## Results
 Ambient light level in my room was ~350 and I started with an "offset" of 20, so any reading below 350 - 20 = 330 would be considered a 1.
 This allowed reliable data transmission up to baud 60, or a bit period of 16ms.
 I found that increasing the offset allowed for much higher speeds.
 With an offset of 150, I was able to get 100% reliable transmission at baud 333, or one bit every 3 ms.

 I did not expect this performance from a cheap LED.
 I believe that the speed is mostly limited by the responsiveness of the LED and photoresistor.
 Perhaps some additional circuitry could improve their performance.

+## Going Further
+If the Transmitter and Receiver Arduinos are connected to 2 different computers, then the Transmit.ino code could be modified to take Serial input for the message, rather than repeating the same message over and over again.
+This not possible with just one computer, as the Arduino IDE only allows one Serial monitor to be open at a time (you can either have the transmitter or receiver monitor open, but not both).

 ## Troubleshooting
 - Ensure that you are correctly switching between COM ports when uploading code and viewing the Serial monitor.
 Since this project uses two Arduinos, you will be switching frequently.